dafejimi/travel-api/README.md

 - Another resulting consequence of the time constraint was that, testing was limited to simpler scenarios in order to make savings on time.

 ## Endpoints

 1. **/airport/flights/:ident/:direction/:time** : Returns a list of flights for an airport, direction and time.
 The list is sorted ascending by scheduled departure time for direction=="departure" and sorted descending by scheduled arrival time for direction=="arrival".
 The next departure/arrival time is returned for pagination.The dates returned for each flight represent the scheduled departure date in local time.

     *Parameters*

    - ident(string) - Ident of the airport to request.
 Ident is the unique identifier,  as returned by /airport/info endpoints.

-   - direction(string) - Direction, one of "arrival" or "departure",
+   - direction(string) - Direction, one of "arrival" or "departure".

    - time(string) - Timestamp in UTC(Format: '2023-08-12T12:00:00.000Z').
 If direction is "arrival", show flights with scheduled arrival time prior to this timestamp.
 If direction is "departure", show flights with scheduled departure time after this timestamp.

 2. **/airport/info/:iata** : Returns detailed airport information for airports identified by the provided IATA.
 In most cases the list should contain only one entry.